glfw/glfw/README.md

  - Removed support for LCC and Borland C++
  - Bugfix: `glfwSetTime` silently accepted invalid values
  - [WGL] Bugfix: The context flags debug bit was not set for OpenGL ES
+ - [Cocoa] Bugfix: `NSHighResolutionCapable` was not enabled for test and example programs
  - [Cocoa] Bugfix: `glfwSetWindowSize` did not change the video mode for full screen windows
  - [X11] Added support for Cygwin-X